 - Exposure to asbestos fiber and dust cause mesothelioma.

-- Not everyone exposed to asbestos fiber and dust develops mesothelioma.
+- Not everyone exposed to hazardous asbestos fiber and dust is at risk of developing mesothelioma.

 - Short-term exposure or single incident exposure to asbestos in high concentration is dangerous and could cause mesothelioma development.